MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-users-to-azure-ad.md

 For more information, see the [conceptual overview](access-with-azure-ad.md) for using Azure AD with Azure DevOps.

-If your users don't already exist in Azure AD:
+## If your users don't already exist in Azure AD

 1. Sign in to the [Azure portal](https://portal.azure.com) as global administrator for your organization's directory.
 See the following topics for information about signing in: